swimming at camp lake

 Important!!
 Please read carefully.

-ALL medications taken regularly (whether daily prescriptions, vitamins/herbals/supplements, or OTC medications) MUST be pre-packaged by a pharmacist into unit-dose blister packs, by time of day.
-If your camper takes ANY medication every day (e.g., an allergy medication like Zyrtec, a supplement like Melatonin, a multivitamin, or a prescription drug) we require you to provide that medication in a pharmacy blister pack.
+To ensure high efficiency, low risk of error, and a reduced wait time for your camper, Rockbrook requires that all regularly taken prescription medications be pre-packaged by a pharmacist into unit-dose blister packs, by time of day.
 This applies to all pills and tablets.
-Prescription liquids, inhalers, epi-pens, creams/ointments, and medications requiring refrigeration are exceptions, and may be brought to camp in their original packaging.
-Every medication coming into camp must be in its original pharmacy container and be labeled with your camper’s name, date, instructions for administering, and the prescribing physicians’ name and phone number.
+Prescription liquids, inhalers, Epi-pens, creams/ointments, and medications requiring refrigeration are exceptions, and may be brought to camp in their original packaging.
+Every medication coming into camp must be in its original container.

-If your child takes a medication only as needed (not daily or regularly), that medication does not require blister packaging.
-Be sure to list these “as needed only” medications (whether prescription or OTC) on your camper’s health history form, and bring them to camp in their original pharmacy packaging, collected into a Ziplock bag labeled with the camper’s name.
+If your child takes a medication as needed (not daily or regularly), that medication does not require blister packaging.
+Be sure to list these “as needed only” medications (whether prescription or OTC) on your camper’s Health History form, and bring them to camp in their original packaging.

 Vitamins and Supplements